-Selectors: SNLCC Club Coaches are to be the selectors.
-Other SNLCC staff may be appointed as selectors for age groups they are not involved with.
-The selectors decision is final, and no discussion may be entered into.
-Parents must not, and must not attempt to influence the selectors or the trial process.
+Selectors: SNLCC Club Coaches are the selectors.
+Other SNLCC staff may on occasion be appointed as assistant selectors.
+Grade convenors will usually assist at trials as they are familiar with the players in their grade.
+No Coach or Staff member may be a selector for trials that their children are taking part in.
+The selector's decision is final, and no discussion may be entered into.